 Garmin Vivoactive 4 vs. Venu: Many similarities

-If you're shopping for the best Android smartwatch, you might find yourself choosing between the Garmin Vivoactive 4 and Venu.
-These two wearables might have different names, but they offer nearly all the same features and functionalities.
+If you're trying to find the best Android smartwatch, you might find yourself choosing between the Garmin Vivoactive 4 and the Garmin Venu.
+These two wearables might have different names, but they offer almost all the same features and functionalities.
 If you're unsure whether to choose the Garmin Vivoactive 4 or the Venu, your decision will likely come down to aesthetics and battery life.

-In most cases, we think most people might benefit from the Vivoactie 4 thanks to its superior battery life and two size options.
+We feel confident that most people will benefit from the Garmin Vivoactive 4, thanks to its superior battery life and two size options.
 If you prefer a more stylish watch with a stunning display, the Venu might be a more suitable choice.
 Other than these minor differences, these two watches are nearly identical.

 Garmin Vivoactive 4 vs. Venu: Design, display, and battery life

 You'll find many similarities between the Garmin Vivoactive 4 and the Venu.
 In fact, the only true difference between these two wearables is the display, size, and battery life.
-The Venu offers a gorgeous AMOLED display, while the Vivoactive 4 offers a basic sunlight-visible, transflective display.
-If you want options when it comes to your watch size, you'll be happy to know the Vivoactive 4 is available in 45mm along with a smaller 40mm model, also known as the Vivoactive 4S.
+The Venu offers a gorgeous AMOLED display, while the Vivoactive 4 provides a basic sunlight-visible, transflective display.
+If you want options when it comes to your watch size, you'll be happy to know the Vivoactive 4 is available in a 45mm case along with a smaller 40mm option, which is also known as the Vivoactive 4S.

 |Garmin Vivoactive 4||Garmin Venu|